vvngu/Trip-sonality/README.md

 - **Calendar Integration**: Easily add your trip to your personal calendar
 - **Explore Community Trips**: Browse publicly shared itineraries for inspiration

+## The Story Behind Trip-sonality
+In an era where digital services are rapidly advancing toward hyper-personalization, travel planning remains a space where individual experiences are often overlooked.
+Traditional recommendation systems typically focus on surface-level interests, failing to truly reflect the uniqueness of each traveler.
+To address this gap, Trip-sonality introduces a travel planning platform that integrates MBTI personality types with budget, duration, interests, and themes to generate deeply personalized itineraries.

 ## Getting Started

 ### Prerequisites